IuliaBunescu/machine-learning-small-projects/README.md

 -- From Google drive (mandatory for the Application section): https://drive.google.com/file/d/1BasDf5kGMpARja5sO2tkgxqW_yalquPk/view?usp=sharing as modified_movie_data;

 - *Section 0*: every such section consists of functions and libraries mandatory for the folowing sections, so please run these sections first;

+*Movie Trends Project*

+Using linear regression to analyse and display past movie genre trends, and predict future popularity.